nickthecoder1/cgt-calc/README.md

 * Syntax like `{1||2|3}` for {1|{2|3}}.

-Bug: when unknown variables are used inside an expression, it errors, but does not list the variable that caused the error:

-    >> {asdf|3}
-    Error: unrecognized variable

 ## Features
 Currently, the only things implemented are a parser, and a very basic engine for manipulating partizan games, supporting the following